top of page

 A Business Model the Bank Does Not Understand

 Banks lend into business models they have experience with.
-If a company operates in a niche industry, uses unconventional revenue structures, or has evolved in a way the bank is not familiar with, the bank may become uncomfortable with the relationship.
+If a company operates in a niche industry, has unconventional revenue, or has evolved in a way the bank is not familiar with, the bank may become uncomfortable with the relationship.

 Concentration Risk

 If a large share of a business's revenue comes from a single customer, a bank may view that as a structural risk.
-Losing that customer could significantly impair the business's ability to repay.
-Banks look for diversified revenue bases and can decline or limit credit when concentration is high.
+Losing that customer could significantly impair the business's ability to repay a debt facility.
+Therefore, banks prefer diversified revenue bases.

 Timing and Speed